alfredocdmiranda/MySensors/docs/api.rst

 @params:

-- interrupt: Interrupt that should trigger the wakeup
+- interrupt: Pin that should trigger the wakeup
 - mode: RISING, FALLING, CHANGE
 - ms: Number of milliseconds to sleep or 0 to sleep forever